Ideo Architekci designed by For Brands25 May,2012

-Design studio Artentiko has recently published images of their latest visual identity project commissioned by Wrocław based architectural studio Ideo Architekci.
+Polish design studio For Brands (formerly Artentiko) have published images of their latest visual identity project commissioned by Wrocław based architectural studio Ideo Architekci.
 Based around a modular and dynamic grid based framework, modernistic typeface and a bright industrial colour palette, Artentiko’s solution manages to capture the fundamental aspect of architectural planning and a consistent but expansive approach.

 Its execution across the collaterals is austere but practical and makes the most of the identity’s expanding concept, fitting each application perfectly with subtle variety between each piece.
 The business cards introduce a material that is reflective of the elemental aesthetic of glass which features heavily in contemporary structural design and compliments the warming sun-yellow and the steel qualities of the grey type.